 4. Mormons (and Pinteresters) value industry and being thrifty.

-For years prophets have counseled members to stay out of debt, and with one parent staying at home to raise children in most LDS families, finding ways to save money and do it yourself is often of paramount importance.
+For years prophets have counseled members to stay out of debt, and with a focus on family and children, finding ways to save money and do it yourself is often of paramount importance.
 Luckily, Pinterest is full of such guides from other like-minded people.

 5. Mormons believe in standing as a witness and sharing the gospel in all places—including Pinterest.